anurajn1011/MLDS-Data-Engineering-Titanic-Disaster-Analysis/README.md

 +---.github
 |       CODEOWNERS
 |
-+---data                            # NOT IN REPO; You will need to create and load the data directory like so.
++---data                            # NOT IN REPO; You will need to create and load the data directory
 |   \---titanic
 |           gender_submission.csv
 |           test.csv